ahives/HareDu3/docs/topic-permissions-create.md

 ```
 <br>

-The other way to create an exchange is to call the extension methods off of ```IBrokerObjectFactory``` like so...
+The other way to create topic permissions is to call the extension methods off of ```IBrokerObjectFactory``` like so...

 ```c#
 var result = await _services.GetService<IBrokerObjectFactory>()